 Now is the time where you really get to do all the fun stuff in your junk journal.

 The first thing to consider is decorating your journal page.
-Do you want to do a technique like stamp blending?
-Or do you want to cut some paper and adhere it onto your paper?
+Do you want to do a technique like a stamp blending?
+Or do you want to cut some paper and adhere it to your paper?

 You will also want to consider what images you would like to use.